The AAP doubled down on the long-term benefits of breastfeeding, just as the evidence for those benefits was crumbling underneath their feet.

 Breastfeeding lowers risk of diarrhea, respiratory infections, and perhaps ear infections.

 Breastfeeding also appears reduces the risk of SIDS by 30-50%.
-This latter benefit sounds substantial, but it’s worth remembering that SIDS is, thankfully, very rare, and that the protective effect of breastfeeding again SIDS is tiny compared to the huge effects of putting your baby to sleep on her back, not overbundling, and avoiding drugs or alcohol when co-sleeping with your baby.
+This latter benefit sounds substantial, but it’s worth remembering that SIDS is, thankfully, very rare, and that the protective effect of breastfeeding again SIDS is tiny compared to the huge effects of putting your baby to sleep on her back, not overbundling, and avoiding drugs or alcohol while co-sleeping with your baby.

 In short, in developed countries like the United States, for full term babies, these short term benefits are nice but not essential.
 They mostly matter from a public health perspective, lowering the risk of rare yet costly hospitalizations.
 They matter little from an individual perspective.